Reena Roy: Stardom and establishment (1977–1985)

-In 1977, Roy garnered critical acclaim for playing Kamini, a gold-digger who abandons her husband (Jeetendra) for a much senior but richer man (Ifthekar) in J. Om Prakash's drama Apnapan.
-Vijay Lokapally of The Hindu stated that Roy "lives the role" and rated her performance superior to that of Jeetendra and Sulakshana Pandit.
-However, when Roy won the Filmfare Award for Best Supporting Actress at the 25th Filmfare Awards, she refused to accept it, citing that her role was parallel to Pandit's.
-1978 saw Roy collaborating with Subhash Ghai for the second time on the action film Vishwanathopposite Sinha, and in the following year, she reunited with Rajkumar Kohli for the horror film Jaani Dushman (1979).
-Both the films emerged as box-office hits.
-Regarding her performance in the latter, Film World remarked, "Reena Roy is easy on the eye and acts with effortless ease in a role which demands nothing.".
-In the same year she was starred in Raj Kumar Kohli's Muqabla (1979) alongside her then rumoured boyfriend Shatrughan Sinha.The film was very successful at box office.Rajkumar Kohli worked with Reena and churned out multi-star blockbusters Nagin (1976 film), Jaani Dushman, Muqabla and Raaj Tilak.
+In 1977, Roy won acclaim for playing Kamini, a woman who leaves her husband (Jeetendra) for a wealthier older man, in J. Om Prakash's Apnapan.
+Vijay Lokapally of The Hindu stated that Roy "lives the role" and rated her performance superior to those of Jeetendra and Sulakshana Pandit.
+However, when Roy won the Filmfare Award for Best Supporting Actress at the 25th Filmfare Awards, she refused to accept it, arguing that her role was parallel to Pandit's.
+She reunited with Ghai in 1978 for the action film Vishwanath, again opposite Sinha, and with Kohli in 1979 for the horror hit Jaani Dushman; both films did well commercially.
+Regarding her performance in the latter, Film World remarked, "Roy is easy on the eye and acts with effortless ease in a role which demands nothing."
+She also starred alongside Sinha, her rumoured boyfriend at the time, in Rajkumar Kohli's successful Muqabla.